NVIDIA/libcudacxx/docs/readme.md

 Today, the NVIDIA C++ Standard Library delivers a high-priority subset of the C++ Standard Library today, and each release increases the feature set.
 But it is a subset; not everything is available today.
-The [API section] lists the facilities available and the releases they were first introduced in.
+The [Standard API section] lists the facilities available and the releases they were first introduced in.

 ## Licensing